Possible future features:

 - Include AJAX check to see if email address has been used before when it is entered i.e. before submission (under consideration)

-- One click to send multiple petitions (under consideration)
+One click to send multiple petitions declined – open to abuse

 - Additional custom fields (under consideration)

 As an example we would like to have someone sign our petition, but then tell us 2 more fields (their age), and maybe a group of checkboxes of the sports they play since we are using the “petition” more of a “sign a pledge” functionality.
 Would be excellent to be able to get these 2 bits of meta data to help in our reporting.